 Performance Nutrition’s® approach to citrus greening is called the Citrus Greening Recovery Program.
 The program focuses on restoring soils, alongside building the trees’ innate resistance systems and providing them with the nutrition and organic substances they need to regain their health.
 An important element is cleaning the soil of residual glyphosate and helping growers to reduce or eliminate glyphosate applications.

-One Florida grower who successfully implemented the program is Brad Turner, who lost his groves to citrus greening.
-When the disease decimated his last 50 acres, Turner told his sons they were “done with being in the citrus business”.
-However, a chance meeting with a Performance Nutrition® manager led to Turner gaining renewed inspiration.
+One Florida grower who successfully implemented the program but wishes to remain anonymous had lost his groves to citrus greening.
+When the disease decimated his last 50 acres, the grower told his sons they were “done with being in the citrus business”.
+However, a chance meeting with a Performance Nutrition® manager led to his gaining renewed inspiration.
 He bought a new grove and used it to trial the Citrus Greening Recovery Program.

 The move was a success.
-Turner Citrus now offers over 30 varieties of citrus, both new and heirloom.
-“I couldn’t be doing what I’m doing without the products from Performance Nutrition®,” said Turner.
+“I couldn’t be doing what I’m doing without the products from Performance Nutrition®,” said the grower.
 He added that the company “understands the biology side of it.
 Looking at the whole soil aspect of it – soil and tree fertility, dual-chelated minerals, and diverse populations of microbes.
 The living part of the soil is feeding the tree so the plant is healthy and bears fruit.
 Healthy soil makes healthy trees.”

 The program has also gained the support of Dr Roger Webb, a former University of Florida plant pathologist and the CEO of Tree Tech Microinjection Systems.
 Dr Webb has accompanied Dean on visits to the citrus groves where the program has been implemented and is convinced that it works.